-Packet Switching uses Store and Forward technique while switching the packets; while forwarding the packet each hop first store that packet then forward.
+Packet Switching uses Store and Forward technique while switching the packets; while forwarding the packet each hop first stores that packet than forward.
 This technique is very beneficial because packets may get discarded at any hop due to some reason.
-More than one path is possible between a pair of source and destination.
-Each packet contains Source and destination address using which they independently travel through the network.
+More than one path is possible between a pair of sources and destinations.
+Each packet contains the Source and destination address using which they independently travel through the network.
 In other words, packets belonging to the same file may or may not travel through the same path.
-If there is congestion at some path, packets are allowed to choose different path possible over existing network.
+If there is congestion at some path, packets are allowed to choose different paths possible over an existing network.

 Packet-Switched networks were designed to overcome the weaknesses of Circuit-Switched networks since circuit-switched networks were not very effective for small messages.

-- More efficient in terms of bandwidth, since the concept of reserving circuit is not there.
+- More efficient in terms of bandwidth, since the concept of reserving a circuit is not there.

 - Minimal transmission latency.

-- More reliable as destination can detect the missing packet.
+- More reliable as a destination can detect the missing packet.

-- Packet Switching don’t give packets in order, whereas Circuit Switching provides ordered delivery of packets because all the packets follow the same path.
+- Packet Switching doesn’t give packets in order, whereas Circuit Switching provides ordered delivery of packets because all the packets follow the same path.

-- Since the packets are unordered, we need to provide sequence numbers to each packet.
+- Since the packets are unordered, we need to provide sequence numbers for each packet.

-- Complexity is more at each node because of the facility to follow multiple path.
+- Complexity is more at each node because of the facility to follow multiple paths.

 - Transmission delay is more because of rerouting.